 A custom domain (like www.yourwebsite.com) is included for free with the first year of any annual Squarespace plan.
 After the first year, renewal costs typically range from $10 – $20 per year, depending on the domain extension (.com, .org, etc.) and the domain registrar you use.

 Unlike Magento or other open-source eCommerce platforms, Squarespace users will not have to worry about purchasing a web hosting service.
-This website builder includes free hosting for every store owner on Squarespace, regardless of their tiers.
+The Squarespace site builder includes free hosting for every store owner, regardless of their tiers.
 Besides, you will get a free SSL Certificate to secure your website better.

 Apps & Integrations